FusionCodeEU/FusionCodeEU.github.io/docs/index.md

 ## Purpose
 The purpose of this tool is to control and improve the quality and consistency of collections with PDF files.
 For example directories with documents, e-book libraries et cetera.
 This command-line tool licensed under the MIT license and therefor free for personal and commercial use.

-## Features
+## Current features
-Currently the tool supports recursive PDF file detection and International Standard Book Number (ISBN) filename validation using the `--isbn-validate-filenames` argument and exporting results into a machine readable format like JavaScript Object Notation (JSON) using the argument `--machine`.
-Future features may include detection of natural language, the use of OCR and PDF JavaScript.
+Currently the tool supports recursive PDF file detection,  International Standard Book Number (ISBN) filename validation using the `--isbn-validate-filenames` argument and exporting results into a machine readable format like JavaScript Object Notation (JSON) using the `--machine` argument.

 This tool is originally written in JavaScript (node.js) and compiled for different platforms and architectures using [zeit/pkg](https://github.com/zeit/pkg).